Small game hunting

 Regulations

 • All residents and non-residents, 16 and older, must have a valid small game license in possession to take small game.
+An exception is that residents may hunt small game without a license on land they occupy as their principal residence.

 • State or federal migratory waterfowl stamps are not required to hunt woodcock, rails, snipe, sandhill cranes or mourning doves.